EventStore/EventStore/docs/security.md

 | Environment variable | `EVENTSTORE_CERTIFICATE_THUMBPRINT` |

 The subject name matches any certificate that contains the specified name.
 This means that multiple matching certificates could be found.
-To match any certificate made by the es-gencert-cli, you can set the subject name to `eventstoredb-node`.
+To match any certificate made by the `es-gencert-cli`, you can set the subject name to `eventstoredb-node`.

 If multiple matching certificates are found, then the certificate with the latest expiry date will be selected.